Do you know what’s the worst thing about tomato paste? It’s the fact that most recipes call for only a tablespoon or two of it.

 |Tomato paste in a tube||45 days|

-Please note that given periods are for best quality only.
+Please note that the periods above are for best quality only.
 Opened tomato paste will likely last a bit longer, but the quality might not be that great.

 How To Tell If Tomato Paste Is Bad?

-One more thing to remember about spoilage is that humans have pretty good intuition when it comes to noticing unsafe food.
+Humans have pretty good intuition when it comes to noticing unsafe food.
 If something tells you that the paste has gone past its prime, trust your gut and get rid of it.
-Better safe than sorry.